-The value dossiers for mmTBI and MS that were created in mid-2020 to fully demonstrate in both scientific and financial terms, the merits of PoNS Therapy for claimants are now being utilized along with submissions from clinics on behalf of their patients.
+The value dossiers for mmTBI, stroke and MS that were created in mid-2020 to fully demonstrate, in both scientific and financial terms, the merits of PoNS Therapy for claimants are now being utilized along with submissions from clinics on behalf of their patients.
 The dossiers are provided to our clinics across Canada to submit as part of treatment plans with reimbursement applications to the payer community.
-Our reimbursement strategy for mmTBI is focused initially on the auto collision insurance and workers' compensation, or WC, market as well as long-term disability cases.
+Our reimbursement strategy for mmTBI is focused on the auto collision insurance and workers' compensation ("WC"), market as well as long-term disability cases.
 Our reimbursement strategy for MS is focused on commercial insurers/extended health benefits and charitable foundations that support these patient conditions.
+Our reimbursement strategy for stroke is focused on private payers while also demonstrating to public health organizations the benefits and potential PoNS Therapy could provide within their respective networks.

 As part of our overall PoNS Therapy strategy, we are also gathering comprehensive health economic assessments of treatment outcomes.
 These data will, in-turn, be used to support our applications for WC, auto insurance and commercial insurance reimbursement initiatives in Canada, the U.S. and other markets around the world.
-We believe the Canadian commercial experience will be extremely valuable to prepare us for our launches in the U.S. and internationally.

-The real-world results from the collective experience of our patients that have completed the 14-week PoNS Therapy, in Canada thus far, have been encouraging.
+The real-world results from the collective experience of our patients that have completed the 14-week PoNS Therapy in Canada, thus far, have been encouraging.
 Consistent with what we observed in our two clinical trials, one for 5 weeks and the other for 14 weeks, commercial MS and mmTBI patients demonstrated improvements in balance and gait within the first two weeks followed by continued improvement over the following twelve weeks.
 The majority of patients had a mean patient adherence to treatment of over 90% and showed significant improvement in their balance and gait with a meaningful clinical difference at the end of their treatment.
+Similar results were observed in the treatment of patients with symptoms from stroke.
 The consistency of the patient results from our initial commercial experience supports our plans to expand access PoNS Therapy in Canada.